A new menu at Monteith's.

 When the food fairy orders Crème Caramel for pudding, she does so with the wide toothy grin of a delighted child.
 The twist is that it comes in a tart form with a river of caramel sauce.
 I would be jealous if it weren't for my decadent Chocolate Tart with clotted cream and boozy cherries.

 The new menu at Monteith's salutes produce and transforms it into delicious plates of food that delight and satisfy.
-Food and drink are presented with pride by a dedicated team in a manner that befits the restaurant's unique location in one of Europe's top cities.
+Food and drink are presented with pride by a dedicated team in a manner that befits the restaurant's location in one of Europe's top cities.